andrewhead/Package-Qualifiers/deploy/README.md

-# Notes
+# Deploying this Project

-## Usage
+## Deploying to an Ubuntu machine

 To deploy this project to an Ubuntu machine, run:

     ./deploy

+To see the available tags, type `./deploy --tags=help`.

+## Running jobs

-To run individual jobs, use the `runjob` utility:
+To set up `cron` jobs for fetching data, use the `runjob` utility:

     ./runjob queries

-for example, will run the job that fetches typical queries for packages.
+The above example will configure the job that fetches typical queries for packages.
-If your run `./runjob`, you can see a list of the available jobs.
+If your run `./runjob` without an argument, you can see a list of the available jobs.

-## Setup
+## Configuring your deploy machine

 The `deploy` script requires Ansible version 2.0 or above.
 Run `pip install -U ansible` to get the latest version.

-The `deploy` script sets up credentials for database login.
+The `deploy` script sets up credentials for database login, and accesses them from S3.
-You will need two sets of credentials to enable database login---`aws-credentials.json` and `postgres-credentials.json`.
+You will need three sets of credentials locally.
+These files are:
+* `aws-credentials.json`
+* `fetcher-postgres-credentials.json`
+* `reader-postgres-credentials.json`

-Both of these files should be placed in the same directory as this `README`.
+All of these files should be placed in the same directory as this `README`.

-First, make an `aws-credentials.json` file with your Amazon Web Services credentials.
+You must write the `aws-credentials.json` file by hand to reflect your Amazon Web Services credentials.
 This JSON file should have these contents, substituting in your own credentials:

     {